chankeypathak/anglerfish/README.md

 `anglerfish.check_encoding(check_root: bool=True)`

-**Description:** Checks the all the Encodings of the System and Logs the results, to name a few like `STDIN`, `STDERR`, `STDOUT`, FileSystem, `PYTHONIOENCODING` and Default Encoding, takes no arguments, requires a working Logger, all "UTF-8" should be ideal on Linux/Mac.
+**Description:** Checks the all the Encodings of the System and Logs the results, to name a few like `STDIN`, `STDERR`, `STDOUT`, FileSystem, `PYTHONIOENCODING`, `PYTHONLEGACYWINDOWSFSENCODING`, `PYTHONLEGACYWINDOWSSTDIO`  and Default Encoding, takes no arguments, requires a working Logger, all "UTF-8" should be ideal on Linux/Mac/Windows.

 **Arguments:**
-- `check_root` Check for root/administrator privileges, optional, boolean type.
+- `check_root` Check for root/Administrator privileges, optional, boolean type.

 **Keyword Arguments:** None.